Riteo/godot/README.md

 Other branches are usually PRs.

 ## Obtaining the engine
-For now, you can only compile it from source.
+As now you can only compile it from source.
 For instructions on how to build it, check out the [official documentation](https://docs.godotengine.org/en/latest/development/compiling/).